Freelancing software that helps you get paid faster.

 However, whereas good clients are often accommodating to liberal time schedules, other clients may be very demanding.
 They may expect you to be at their beck-and-call, taking midnight calls and jumping on work with last-gasp deadlines.

 Suddenly, you may find yourself with a lot of surprise time-consuming tasks that amount to added expenses that your client won’t pay for.

 2. Your client doesn’t want to pay your rates

 Constantly dealing with freelance invoice queries, and facing resistance on your pricing is something you can do without.
 It will exhaust you in the short-term and stop your business growing in the long-term.

 Jorden Roper of The Creative Revolt explains, “No matter how much you like your low-paying clients, you can’t hang onto them when it’s time for you to raise your rates.
 It’s not worth it.”

 If a client understands the value of your work and is keen to invest in their own business, then there should be no issues.
 However, if they are pushy about prices, it may be time to let them go.

 Forbes reports that more than 70% of freelancers face difficulties getting paid.
 Slow-paying clients may be honestly forgetful, or simply disorganized, but either way, they are a real disruption to your cash flow.

-Of course, you can stay vigilant with contingency savings and by charging late fees, and you can create freelance contracts with Bonsai to avoid any hassles with payment.
+Of course, you can stay vigilant with contingency savings, payment reminder emails and by charging late fees, and you can create freelance contracts with Bonsai to avoid any hassles with payment.
 Ultimately though, a repeat-offender may be more trouble than they’re worth.